rust-lang/rust/text/0000-generic-assert.md

 To make sure that there's no side effects involved (e.g. running `next()` twice on `Iterator`), each value should be stored as temporaries and dumped on assertion failure.

+The new assert messages are likely to generate longer code, and it may be simplified for release builds (if benchmarks confirm the slowdown).

 ## Examples

+These examples are purely for reference.
+The implementor is free to change the rules.

 ```rust
 let a = 1;